The Most Popular Fairy Tale Stories of All Time

-This is the fantasy that just won’t quit.
+This is the fantasy that just won't quit.
 Apparently "the Cinderella area of [Sur La Lune] receives over twice as many visitors as any other tale" every day, and the story has inspired countless modern retellings including Walt Disney's iconic 1950 cartoon, the blockbuster film Pretty Woman, the novel and movie Ella Enchanted, which reimagines its dutiful heroine with a curse that makes her obey, and too many others to name.
-Some even see the familiar fairy tale in the current furor around Meghan Markle’s engagement to Prince Harry.
+Some even saw the familiar fairy tale in the furor around Meghan Markle's engagement to Prince Harry.
 You may not be surprised by this fact, but you'll find these facts about Disney characters pretty surprising.

 Fairy Tale Story #2: Beauty and the Beast

 No plot could be more romantic than this one: A kind and virtuous Beauty offers herself as a hostage to free her father from the castle of a fearsome Beast.
 When she falls in love with the Beast despite his outward appearance, he’s transformed into a handsome Prince.
 Who among us has not felt unworthy of a lover yet longed to have our inner value recognized?
 Who has not dreamed of romantic love with the power to redeem and transform?
 No wonder “Beauty and the Beast,” originally a French story, is the second most frequently visited story on Sur La Lune Fairy Tales.

 Of all the many retellings, our favorite is probably French director Jean Cocteau's surreal 1945 film version La Belle et la Bête, but the Disney version is certainly the most prevalent (and lucrative).
 So far Beauty and the Beast has rung the company's cash register as a cartoon, a Broadway musical, a soundtrack album, and, most recently, a live-action film with Emma Watson.
 It's also spawned innumerable related merchandise items such as Disney's Enchanted Rose Jewelry Box, princess-pink sheet sets from Target emblazoned with the motto "Beauty is Found Within," and ornately cut gold foil B&B-inspired wedding invitations from an Etsy store called Shimmering Ceremony.
 Did you know that you can even buy Disney wedding gowns?